New Tourism Attractions In Kuala Lumpur

 Time To Spend: 30 minutes to one hour

-Walk 15-minute walk from Bukit Bintang area.
+A 15-minute walk from the Bukit Bintang area.

 Drive: Ride-hailing service or taxi from around KL